southwick-associates/salicprep/github_vignettes/r-on-server.md

 ### The Fix

-Reinstall R on **E drive** by double-clicking the installation exe, accepting defaults **EXCEPT** the file path (which defaults to C):
+Reinstall R on the **E drive** by double-clicking the installation exe, accepting defaults **EXCEPT** the file path (which defaults to C):

 ![](img/R-install-issues/R-exe.png)

 ![](img/R-install-issues/install-location.png)

-It's okay to click on "Yes" here.
+It's okay to click on "Yes" to install to the existing folder.
 Then you can just click through the other defaults.

 ![](img/R-install-issues/overwrite-warning.png)